As a top-rated eBay seller, I want to help all eBay sellers realize their potential for maximum sales and best practices.

 To address the problem of possibly receiving negative feedback, consider the following options:

-- If the total cost of the item was more than $10, follow the eBay case procedure.
-Once the case is closed, the buyer may leave a negative feedback.
-You can dispute/report the feedback as fraudulent or inaccurate.
-If the buyer has few feedback ratings on their account or are a new customer, eBay will usually favor the member with the better reputation.
+If the total cost of the item was more than $10, follow the eBay case procedure.
+Once the case is closed, the buyer may leave negative feedback.
+You can, however, dispute/report the feedback as fraudulent or inaccurate.
+If the buyer has few feedback ratings on their account or is a new customer, that bodes well for you, as eBay usually favors the member with the better reputation.

-How to address an "Item not received" claim
+How to Address an "Item Not Received" Claim

-The most important advice I can give to sellers, based on my many experiences with these claims, is to be unbiased.
+The most important advice I can give to sellers based on my many experiences with these claims is to be unbiased.
 If a buyer claims that they have not received their item, but the tracking information states that it was delivered, do not jump to the conclusion that the buyer is lying.

-Send a message to your buyer, provide empathy, stating that you will do your best to resolve this dispute for them.
-Let the buyer know the actions that you will be taking, such as:
+Send a message to your buyer, provide empathy, and let them know that you will do your best to resolve this dispute for them.
+Inform the buyer about the actions that you will be taking, such as:

 - Notifying eBay